dowarin/Pure-Danbooru-Viewer/readme.md

 - (After selecting a cell) Ctrl + C: Copy cell value to clipboard

 ## Preview Window
+Displays the image and tags of the specified post ID from the search results screen or main screen.\
 ![Screenshot](screenshot/preview_window.jpg)

 ### Item Descriptions